 Q: Do I need a phone system?

-- A: The simple answer to this question is yes.
-Since so much of a business's success depends on how it presents itself, all businesses can benefit from some sort of business phone solution.
+A: The simple answer is yes.
+Because so much of a business's success depends on how it presents itself, all businesses benefit from some sort of business phone system.

-"We believe that no matter the size or type, every business should have the tools and solutions needed to present themselves in a professional manner, while maximizing their ability to work efficiently and stay connected to customers and co-workers," Jim Gustke, vice president of marketing at Ooma, a provider of business phone systems, told Business News Daily.
+"We believe that no matter the size or type, every business should have the tools and solutions needed to present themselves in a professional manner while maximizing their ability to work efficiently and stay connected to customers and co-workers," said Jim Gustke, vice president of marketing at Ooma, a provider of business phone systems.

-Q: Can't my employees and I just use our smartphones for business purposes?
+Q: Can't my employees and I just use our mobile phones for business purposes?

 "While it may be intuitive, mobile phone plans are simply not set up to offer the same business features that specifically designed business phone systems offer," Gustke said.
 "For example, mobile phones can't offer a virtual receptionist to answer calls and quickly and easily connect customers with the proper company contacts, or provide important business information like hours and directions."

-Q: How do I know which phone system is right for my business?
+Q: How do I know which phone system and provider are right for my business?

-- A: The decision really comes down to the resources you have available.
-You need to consider your budget, whether or not you are growing business, whether you have an IT staff that is capable of running and maintaining an in-house phone system, if you have access to a high-speed Internet connection.
+A: The decision really comes down to the resources you have available.
+You need to consider your budget, whether you are a growing business, whether you have an IT staff capable of running and maintaining an in-house phone system, and whether you have access to a high-speed internet connection.

 Q: Is the connection on a VoIP system as good as on a landline?

-- A: While some might be concerned about the quality of a VoIP system and how it sounds, the technology has come so far that it's nearly impossible to tell the difference between landline and Internet-based calls.
+A: While some users might be concerned about the quality of a VoIP system and how it sounds, the technology has come so far that it's nearly impossible to tell the difference between landline and internet-based calls.

-"It's highly comparable, if not better," Lee said of VoIP systems.
-"A lot of carriers have switched to VoIP-based systems and most folks can't tell the difference."
+"It's highly comparable, if not better," David Lee, vice president of platform products for RingCentral, said of VoIP connections.
+"A lot of carriers have switched to VoIP-based systems, and most folks can't tell the difference."

 Q: What types of features are available in a VoIP phone system?

-A: While feature-rich phone systems were previously only available to large corporations, today's VoIP options give small businesses the same benefits.
-Here are some of the features you may find most beneficial.
+A: While feature-rich phone systems were previously used only by large corporations, today's VoIP options give small businesses the same benefits.
+Here are some of the features you may find most beneficial:

 - Voicemail transcription